jmejia/Proofcheater/README.md

 How to Use:

+1. Change directory into cloned proofcheater directory
-1. Run ruby -I lib bin/proofcheater
+2. Run ruby -I lib bin/proofcheater
-2. Follow prompt within the terminal.
+3. Follow prompt within the terminal.

 ###TO DO
 - Write tests for batch.rb